zdravkov/kendo-docs/web/multiselect/overview.md

 ## How to make the MultiSelect widget scrollable

 By design, the MultiSelect expands vertically when adding more items that do not fit in the existing free space.
-Limited expansion and scrolling can be achieved with some CSS and Javascript code.
+Limited expansion and scrolling can be achieved with some CSS and JavaScript code.
 Check [this Kendo UI Dojo snippet](http://dojo.telerik.com/axeMa), which shows how its done.

 ## Support for label element